ruanti2018-1/zy1-monogame/report.md

 #### 1.What is the monogame

 MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework.
 Our goal is to allow people to make great games using a simple API.
-The currently supported platforms are as follows.

->Desktop PCs
-Windows 10 Store Apps (UWP)
-Windows Win32 (OpenGL & DirectX)
-Linux (OpenGL)
-Mac OS X (OpenGL)
-Mobile/Tablet Devices
-Android (OpenGL)
-iPhone/iPad (OpenGL)
-Windows Phone 10
-Television
-tvOS

 MonoGame also supports a number of Game Consoles.
 The templates and source for these platforms are not publicly availalbe.
 However they are available to developers registered with the appropriate developer programs.

->Consoles (for registered developers)
-PlayStation 4 (Sony)
-PlayStation Vita (Sony)
-Xbox One (both UWP and XDK) (id@xbox)
-Nintendo Switch (Nintendo)

 #### 2.History